crunchwrap89/Vue3-TS-Scaffold/README.md

 # Scaffold Application for Vue3 with Typescript

-This is a scaffold for creating new apps with Vue 3, typescript, PostCSS, pinia and vue-router.
+This is a scaffold for creating new apps with Vue 3, Typescript, PostCSS and Vite.
-It serves as a good base to create any new app with Single Page Application functionality.
 This repo is automatically updated with the newest version of all dependencies via dependabot.

 `This project will recommend a number of extensions that might improve your developer experience.